7 Best Ski Helmet Headphones for Music on the Mountain

 Okay so the IASUS audio kit isn’t exactly cutting edge.
 These wired headphones need to be plugged into your phone to work.
 On the bright side, no charging is necessary, as the power comes from your phone battery.
 However, you will need to use your phone to control volume, song selection, play/pause, or answering phone calls.
 This means cold hands on the lift.

 The positioning works the same as wireless sets, as you simply place the speakers inside your ear pads.
 Unfortunately, the cord running down to plug into your phone can sometimes get in the way and be a bit annoying.

 If you can overcome some of the shortcomings compared to headphones with better technology and features, these speakers still work really well.
-Most importantly, they come SUPER cheap and thus are the most inexpensive way to integrate tunes into your skiing or snowboarding routine.
+Most importantly, they come super cheap (comparatively) and thus are the most inexpensive way to integrate tunes into your skiing or snowboarding routine.

 Unlike the Outdoor Tech Chips 2.0, the Ultra version can integrate with digital assistants like Siri for hands free control.
 The Chips Ultra is also one of the first truly wireless headphone sets.
 Most wireless audio kits are wireless from your phone, but the left and right speakers are still connected.
 Not with these.
 There are zero wires or tethers anywhere.
 Simply drop them in your ear pads and your are good to go.

 A lot of the similar functionality as far as button design and size is about the same as the Chips 2.0.
 This is both a good and bad thing, as those features are excellent.
 However, given the price of the Chips Ultra is almost twice as much, we aren’t sure simply removing the connection between the speakers warrants the price jump.